vaabe/phys12/info/syllabus.md

 # Remote Labs

-Each week we'll share a folder with you containing the lab materials (data, videos, simulations, etc).
+Each week we'll post the relevant lab materials (data, videos, simulations, etc) in the [google drive folder](https://drive.google.com/drive/folders/1onTfWs8QGWsOP_3PFigj7CvMpJUr_Kn4?usp=sharing).
 You should base your report on the data we provide.
-Since you can do most of this work on your own time, there are no mandatory lab meetings for remote sections.
-There will be two or three weekly office hours on zoom where you can (and should) ask me questions.
-It's your responsibility to manage your time and keep up with the schedule.
+There will be two or three zoom office hours each week.
+These meetings aren't mandatory but I encourage you to show up and ask questions.
+Asides from that you'll be working fairly independently, and  it's your responsibility to manage your time and keep up with the schedule.

 # Lab Reports

 Each week you will write a lab report on the experiment you performed that week.
-The report is due one week after the scheduled lab session (Thursday).
+It's due one week after the scheduled lab session.
+I will mark your submission out of 10:

-Reports will be marked out of 10.
-Here is a rough breakdown:

 - **Theory: /2**
-	+ A full writeup of the physics principles and equations used in the experiment.
-	+ Don't be economical with this section.
-Your writeup should demonstrate that you actually understand the concepts.
-You should derive equations, show how they relate to each other, etc.
-	+ In many ways the theory writeup is an opportunity for you to actually learn the material and make some notes on it.
-If you already have your own notes, use them
-	+ This semester I'll post more resources/references for further reading.

 - **Experiment Setup: /2**
- 	+ Description of what exactly you did in the experiment.
-The variables you measured, the instruments you used to measure them, the assumptions you made.
-Diagrams are good.

 - **Results: /6** (split into three subsections)
 	+ **Presentation of data: /2**
-		+ You should present your data clearly.

 	+ **Analysis of results, discussion questions: /2**
-		+ You should discuss your results, explain how they (mis?)-represent the underlying physics, and answer the discussion questions in the manual.

 	+ **Sources of error: /2**
-		+ Factors that may have caused impresicions/inaccuracies in the results.
-Your sources of error should be relevant to the experiment and the data you have.
-You should also critique the experiment design (I take kindly to this).

-This is a draft rubric.
-If you think I should allocate more/less points to certain sections, let me know.
+I've also posted a guide with more detailed advice on writing reports.
+Give it a read if you're stumped for ideas.

+# Deadlines

+Reports are due on Thursdays (one week after they're assigned).
+Please be reasonable about this.

-# Class Resource Sharing?
+# Resubmission

-In the past we've used Google Drive for sharing lab material and NYU Classes (ugh) for submitting reports.
-I seem to recall people had various issues with this setup last semester.
-If you want me to post material on another platform (e.g. Github Classroom, Dropbox, Baidu, etc), or if you have any other thoughts, let me know and I'll look into it.
+Throughout the semester I'll allow you to resubmit two reports for a better grade.
+Email me.